Welcome To Eagle Realtor

 Assumptions (assuming the previous owners loan)

-Lease Option or Lease to Own Programs
+Lease Option or Lease to Own / Owner Financing

 Contract for Deed (Land Contracts)